craftcms/commerce/docs/events.md

 use yii\base\Event;

 Event::on(Pdf::class, Pdf::EVENT_AFTER_RENDER_PDF, function(PdfEvent $e) {
-     // Add a watermark to the pdf or forward it to the accounting dpt.
+     // Add a watermark to the PDF or forward it to the accounting dpt.
 });
 ```